hugoguru/docker-validatornu/README.md

 Highlights:

-* Supports running as non-root user (unpriveledged)
+* Supports running as non-root user (unprivileged)
 * `entrypoint` is set to `validator`
 * `workdir` is set to `/work`